 Fireplace surrounds help turn the fireplace into a decorative focal point in a room.
 The surround acts as a decorative frame and comprises the entire piece that goes around the fireplace.
-The fireplace surround can come in many color options to add a decorative flare to the outside of your fireplace or to match the surrounding décor.
-Fireplace surrounds commonly refer to the mantelpiece and side supports but, in some instances, may also include the hearth.
+The surround can come in many color options to add a decorative addition to the outside of your fireplace or to match the surrounding décor.
+Surrounds commonly refer to the mantelpiece and side supports but, in some instances, may also include the hearth.

-A fireplace trim helps improve the appearance of the fireplace in a similar way to the fireplace surrounds.
-However, fireplace trims often offer a thinner width and often see use with built-in, prefabricated fireplaces.
+A fireplace trim helps improve the appearance of the fireplace in a similar way to the surrounds.
+However, trims often offer a thinner width and see use with built-in, prefabricated fireplaces.
+You can find an Amantii surround to fit a number of their electric fireplaces.

 High temperature paint resists chipping and scratching even when exposed to high temperatures.
 Amantii offers Stove Bright High Temperature Touch-Up paint whose silicon formula provides excellent color retention even with extended exposure to 1200-degree Fahrenheit temperatures.